wmay/euc-safety/_guides/helmets.md

 For protection at higher speeds, many riders opt for helmets certified for downhill mountain bike racing (ASTM F1952).
 Examples are the Fox Proframe and the TSG Pass.
-These helmets are subject to higher impact requirements and are meant for the faster speeds of downhill racers.
-The downhill standard doesn't explicitly specify a range of speeds, though, which has created some confusion.
+These helmets are subject to higher impact requirements for the more dangerous conditions of downhill racing.
+Since the downhill standard wasn't intended for the street, it doesn't specify a range of speeds, which has created some confusion.
 For example, the [electric-scooter.guide](https://electric-scooter.guide/safety/ultimate-guide-electric-scooter-helmets/) website says these helmets are only intended for speeds <20mph, the same as regular bicycle helmets.
 Meanwhile Adam from [Wrong